My daughter has always been in love with wisteria.

 The best time to prune a wisteria, since it blooms on new growth, is during the late winter period.
 The vines are all bare then so you can clearly see what you are doing.
-So right now is not a perfect time since it is currently blooming.
+So right now is not a perfect time since it is currently getting ready to bloom.
 I am located in Ohio so you may be into your blooming period already.
-But once the blooming is over if you have some rogue vines.
+But once the blooming is over, trim it if you have some rogue vines.

 What she does is prune off the smaller vines coming from a main branches.
 New growth will occur from those cuts and keep your vines more dense and compact.
 You can also trim after flowering to direct vines where you prefer them to grow.
 Trim off the long “whips” since they are just a rogue looking for trouble. 😉 Great info here on Pruning Your Wisteria.

 Do you have a wisteria?
 How do you control its growth over your support structure?
 Don’t you just love the “twistiness” of it?